 Every experimental session is composed of three separate recordings:

-30 minutes of Spontaneous Activity Recording, three times per week.
+30 minutes of spontaneous activity recording, three times per week.
 Every recording starts 20 minutes after placing the dish onto the amplifier, thereby giving the neurons enough time to recover from mechanical stress due to movement.

 1 hour of Stimulated Activity Recording, during the one-hour chronic stimulation, in which the neuronal cultures are simultaneously stimulated and recorded.
 The chronic stimulation will be delivered for ten days to both test quadrants.
 After this phase the stimulation delivery to the experimental quadrant will be suspended for ten days and then resumed for ten more days.